meghanmshea/intertidal-eDNA/README.md

 The repository contains:

 -   `Data`: the Anacapa Output and tide data described above
--   `PillarPoint.Rmd`: an RMarkdown file, which reproduces the full text of the Methods & Results sections of "[Environmental DNA (eDNA) metabarcoding differentiates between micro-habitats within the rocky intertidal](https://www.biorxiv.org/content/10.1101/2023.08.03.551543v1)".
+-   `PillarPoint.Rmd`: an RMarkdown file, which reproduces the full text of the Methods & Results sections of "[Environmental DNA metabarcoding differentiates between micro-habitats within the rocky intertidal](https://www.biorxiv.org/content/10.1101/2023.08.03.551543v1)".
 -   `Analysis Products`: the various tables and supplemental information outputs from `PillarPoint.Rmd` as well as the processed eDNA datasets used in the manuscript analysis, and prepared for submission to GBIF (link forthcoming)
 -   `Figures`: the image files generated by `PillarPoint.Rmd` for main text and supplemental figures
 -   `Intertidal eDNA.RProj`: this is the R project file, which you'll use to open the project locally in RStudio the first time you do so